 Have you ever had a pain in the neck?
 And your kids or significant other don’t count.
 If you’ve ever had a stiff, sore neck, then you’ve more than likely experienced cervicalgia.
 You’re not alone.
 The American Osteopathic Association estimates that more than 25% of Americans have experienced or chronically experience neck pain.
 Neck pain is one of the primary causes of chronic pain, ranking number three behind knee pain (number two) and back pain (number one).
-Chronic pain affects around 65% of people in the United States, ranging in age from 18 to 34.
+Chronic pain affects around 65% of people in the United States, ranging in age 18 to 34.
 They either have experienced it firsthand or care for someone who has recently experienced it.
 That number increases as the population ages.

 It is also worth noting that most doctors prescribe pain medications, but more than 33% of patients with chronic pain won’t take them because they are afraid of becoming addicted.